Angry French farmers heckle Hollande at Paris Agricultural Fair

 Livestock farmers booed and whistled as Hollande and Agriculture Minister Stéphane Le Foll made their way through the vast hall in southern Paris, walking past a large banner reading: "I am the best in my profession but my passion is no longer enough."

 After months of protests across the country that saw farmers blocking roads with their tractors or dumping manure outside government offices, security was tight outside thevenue.
-Still, around 9:30am, dozens of protestors from the main farmers union, FNSEA, tore down the stand belonging to the French agricultural minister before being stopped by the CRS, French riot police.
+Still, around 9:30am, dozens of protestors from the main farmers union, FNSEA, tore down the stand belonging to the French agricultural minister before being stopped by the CRS, French riot police.it

 Two farmers were arrested, according to FNSEA representative Damien Greffin.